meegpipe/meegpipe/tutorials/README.md

 materials are fairly advanced and you are strongly encouraged to first read [meegpipe's documentation][meegpipe-api].

+__IMPORTANT:__ These tutorials were designed for internal use within our research group.
+Thus, the raw data files used in the tutorials are not always publicly available.

 [meegpipe-api]: ../+meegpipe/README.md
 [sc]: http://www.nin.knaw.nl/research_groups/van_someren_group
 [nin]: http://www.nin.knaw.nl/